 Costed HR Plans are produced by the Constabulary each year which outline the workforce numbers of the organisation and its training provision; it is presented to the PCC on an annual basis.
-HR data is scrutinised by the PCC at the monthly Management Board Meeting and guarterly at the Strategic Scrutiny meeting.
+HR data is scrutinised by the PCC at the quarterly Accountability Board meeting.

 The Constabulary has a Workforce Development Plan, with a framework of governance meetings that support their implementation, across a range of key people themes.
 This is designed to ensure that the organisation makes appropriate investment in its people, even as resources are becoming increasingly stretched.
-A rigorous approach to matching resources to demands is also carried out through detailed resourcing to ensure that sufficient resources are in place to provide capacity to meet operational requirements.
+A rigorous approach to matching resources to demands is also conducted through detailed resourcing to ensure that sufficient resources are in place to provide capacity to meet operational requirements.